 Songfacts: That'd be a stretch for the inspiration.

-Keith: Yeah.
+Morris: Yeah.
 And he passed away and I had the music.
 So we listened to the song that is the basic riff for "Jeffrey Lee Pierce."
 And I just figured I'm going to write a eulogy for one of my best friends.
 And then I talked about being over here at Chinatown.

 Songfacts: That must bring back a lot of memories for you.

-Keith: Well, we spent a lot of time at the Hong Kong Café - I saw his original band Creeping Ritual.
+Morris: Well, we spent a lot of time at the Hong Kong Café - I saw his original band Creeping Ritual.
 There was Madam Wong's, which was where all the pop bands and the new wave bands played.
 And then there was the Hong Kong Café, where we would see Fear, we would see the Mau-Maus, or we would see the Controllers, or the Bags, or the Mutants from San Francisco, or the Avengers from San Francisco, or the Zeroes or the Flesheaters.
 All these amazing bands.
 Some of Black Flag's earliest shows were at the Hong Kong Café.

 But Jeffrey Lee Pierce, he was a fan of all of these bands, he was just part of the scene.
 We'd smoke and we'd drink and we'd do drugs and we'd carry on like a bunch of crazy goofballs.